Tay-Dzonu-QA/ICE_Final/README.md

 * Code fully integrated from every team member into a central repository on a Version Control System, with utilisation of issues, pull requests, merge requests, and any other aspects.

-* Fully designed backend test suites for the application.
+* Fully designed test suites – unit, integration, user-acceptance, functional, and non-functional – for the improved website.
 Striving to achieve industry-standard (80%) test coverage through both unit and integration testing.

-* Fully-designed frontend test suites for the application, which cover a wide range of user journeys.
+* Periodically running the codebase through a static analysis tool,SonarQube, with relevant refactoring of the code accordingly to reduce code smells, bugs, and vulnerabilities.

+* The final deliverable for this project is the completed application with full documentation around utilisation of supporting tools.
+This will require a fully functional application.

 <details>
 <summary>Technologies Used</summary>